-Early workers at Manhattan Engineer District, U.S. Atomic Energy Commission, or AWE facilities were typically monitored inadequately in comparison with current practices.
-This was due to less capable dosimetry technology, higher control limits, more frequent dosimeter exchanges, and/or monitoring records are incomplete, missing, or unclear.
-Often, routine monitoring of worker neutron exposure was not performed in the 1940s and 1950s for some facilities.
+Early workers at DOE and AWE facilities were typically monitored inadequately in comparison with current practices.
+This was due to less capable dosimetry technology, higher control limits, more frequent dosimeter exchanges, or monitoring records that were incomplete, missing, or unclear (or any combination thereof).
+Often, routine monitoring of worker neutron exposure was not performed in the 1940s and 1950s at some facilities.

-Monitoring data before 1960 must be evaluated cautiously due to technological shortcomings and because monitoring programs were designed to ensure compliance with historically higher radiation safety limits.
-In such cases, external radiation dose reconstruction is based on available dosimetry data together with available site profile information about site processes, radioactivity, radiation fields, and other pertinent information.
+Monitoring data from before 1960 must be evaluated cautiously due to technological shortcomings and because monitoring programs were designed to ensure compliance with historically higher radiation safety limits.
+In such cases, external radiation dose reconstruction is based on available dosimetry data in combination with available site profile information about site processes, radioactivity, radiation fields, and other pertinent information.